ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task_2/submission/README.md

 ---

 ### GPIO Pin Mapping and Validation
 A GPIO pin was selected from Port D and configured as an output to validate hardware-level GPIO control on the VSDSquadron Mini board.
+The LED toggling was also confirmed through continuous UART status messages ("LED ON", "LED OFF"), ensuring that both software execution and physical GPIO behavior were synchronized and functioning correctly.

 **GPIO Pin Details:**
 - Physical pin (board silkscreen): **PD6**